//Note: This blogpost is also available in german.//

 Personalizing marketing with dynamic content

 The next level of personalized marketing is dynamic content.
 In this case, it is not just one word that gets individualized, but an entire content block.
 Furthermore, you can personalize text elements as well as images, links, buttons and calls-to-action with the help of dynamic content.
-The personalization of dynamic content is based on rules which you configure in advance, including a default rule for those cases where your other rules will not match.
+The personalization of dynamic content is based on rules which you configure in advance, including a default rule for those cases where your other rules will not apply.
 A very simple example in reference to the field merge “Dear [FirstName]” could be to only show this salutation “IF [FirstName] contains at least 2 characters”, otherwise show “Dear Customer”.
 You can increase the complexity of dynamic content by both building more rules, and adding more criteria to each rule.

 Using Personas and targeted content

 In order to push the personalized marketing experience even further, you will most likely introduce Personas to your content marketing strategy.
 Personas are virtual characters that you want to target with your marketing content.
-There are different approaches how Personas can be designed, amongst the most popular are Personas that you will meet in the course of the sales cycle.
+There are different approaches to how Personas can be designed, amongst the most popular ones are Personas that you will meet in the course of the sales cycle.
 For example “The Marketing Manager”, “The Sales Director”, “The IT Guy”, “The Sponsor”, etc.